 How to unlock your AT&T phone

 If your phone meets all the unlock criteria, then you’re good to go.
 And by go, we mean to submit an online form to have AT&T unlock your phone.

 To fill out the form, just go to AT&T’s unlock page and follow the instructions.
 Once you’re done, you’ll get an email with a link you have to click to complete the request.

 After that, it’s just a waiting game.
 You’ll get another email from AT&T within a couple of days that will give you instructions on how to officially unlock your phone.

 The instructions are a little different depending on the kind of phone you have.
 But you’ll probably need the SIM card from your new phone carrier to finish the process.

 Can I use my AT&T phone with another carrier?

 Yes.
 But you should know that not every phone carrier uses the same technology and your AT&T phone might not do everything you want it to if you choose an incompatible carrier.

 Cell phones use either CDMA or GSM technology.
 AT&T uses GSM and so does T-Mobile.
-But if you’re hoping to switch to a company like Verizon, Verizon uses CDMA technology, so you’ll have to check if your device will work with those networks first.
+But if you’re hoping to switch to a provider like Verizon, Verizon uses CDMA technology, so you’ll have to check if your device will work with those networks first.